msmoiz/philosophy/README.md

 that developers will simply skip this phase and test manually or test on deploy (i.e., trial by fire).

-**The README for each package should contain a run section that explains the steps needed to run the package.**
+**The README for a package should contain a run section that explains the steps needed to run the package.**

 In conjunction with tests, the ability to run code locally can materially reduce iteration time.
 This is also essential for testing behavior that must be tested